GSA/data.gov/cloud-formation/bin/README.md

    object (either the object is publicly accessible, or the used AWS IAM Role/AWS-CLI profile has been granted access).

-3. A __stack output URI__,
-   e.g. --input `stack-output://my-bucket/a-stack/environment`.
-   This allows propagation of variables from one to another stack.
-The output generated (with manage-stack.sh) for another stack will be downloaded.
-This allows propagating output from one stack to the next.
-Note that system-name can be empty, in which case the default "pilot" will be used".
-It assume the same bucket (as configured for the using stack) holds the generated output file.
-Generated output files will always be HCL formatted (tfvars) files.

 _NOTE_ that while this is a bash/Linux script, on Windows can be run using `git-bash`, or [MinGW](http://www.mingw.org/).